MYSTELTAiNN-ID/mysteltainn-id.github.io/privacy-policy-joylanddotlog.md

 9. Contact

-If you have questions about this policy, you may contact the Developer using:
+If you have questions about this policy, you may contact the Developer using: syamsuddinpr@gmail.com or s.id/wutheringchallenger
-[Contact Email Placeholder]
-or
-[Support Page / Website Placeholder]

 ⸻

 10. Changes to This Policy

 We may update this Privacy Policy from time to time.
-Changes will be posted on [Website Placeholder].
+Changes will be posted on [GitHub Pages](https://mysteltainn-id.github.io).
 Continued use of the Game after changes are posted means acceptance of the updated policy.